Ozzyboshi/AmigaPouetDownloader/README.md

  - lha (https://aminet.net/package/util/arc/lha)
  - unzip (http://aminet.net/package/util/arc/UnZip)
  - xdms (http://aminet.net/package/util/arc/xDMS)
+ - unadf (see amiga/c directory on this repo, it must be copied into c: or in path)

 to allow pouetdownloader to decompress lha, zipfile and dms files once they are downloaded.